commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

   * Full retention requirements and landing requirements using hook-and-line and pot gear for all species of rockfish including thornyhead rockfish.
   * Allowing pot gear as a legal gear type in addition to longline gear for the C61A permits, which is contingent upon the approval process through CFEC.
-  * Pots must have at least two circular escape rings, with a minimum inside diameter of three and three-fourths inches, installed on opposing vertical or sloping walls of the pot
+  * Pots must have at least two circular escape rings, with a minimum inside diameter of three and three-fourths inches, installed on opposing vertical or sloping walls of the pot.

 ### Registration and logbook requirements